Lindzsy/curriculum/phase2/rest.md

 If what you have is close enough to the idea described above, then you can just call the method `resources` and pass the name, and it will set up 8 default routes for you.

+Play around with some of the methods from [here](http://guides.rubyonrails.org/routing.html)

 ```ruby
 # This code works as of Rails 4.2